SILK ROAD INTERNATIONAL LEAGUE OF THEATRES

 Not only is the Silk Road economically crucial to countries along the Silk Road, it is also an important resource for cultural development.
 To strengthen cooperation among countries along the Silk Road is to promote comprehensive development and stability of the region.

 Approved by the Ministry of Culture of China, the SRILT was founded in October 2016.
-The League has now grown into an alliance of 87 member units from 2 international organizations and 33 countries and regions around the world.
-29 members are from within China.
-The other 58 members are from 2 international organization and 32 countries and regions (including Hong Kong SAR and Taiwan, a province of China).
+The League has now grown into an alliance of 130 member units from 2 international organizations and 42 countries and regions around the world.
+Fifty-three members are from within China (including 3 from Hong Kong SAR and Macau SAR) .
+The other 77 members are from 2 international organization and 42 countries and regions .